Programs and Courses

 - NEW334H1S – Science of Wisdom: Buddhist and Western Traditions

 - NEW336H1S – Special Topics in BPMH: Buddhist Perspectives on Current Social Issues

 - NEW337H1S – Special Topics in BPMH: Mindfulness Meditation, Education and Mental Health: Theory, Praxis and Research

 - NEW338H1S – Exploring Mindful Awareness

 - NEW432H1S – Advanced Topics in BPMH: Advances in Neuroscience and Mindfulness

 - NEW438H1F – Mindfulness Meditation: Science and Research

-This course explores Buddhist approaches to a wide range of current social, political, and environmental issues (e.g., abortion, euthanasia, animal rights, suicide, sexuality).
-Through critical examination, students can draw contrasts and comparisons with the more familiar Western approaches to these ethical and moral dilemmas.
+Applies ethical principles found in Buddhist canonical sources to a wide range of current social, political and environmental issues, including abortion, euthanasia, animal rights, suicide, sexuality and cloning.
+Through critical examination, students draw contrasts and comparisons with Western ethical approaches to these ethical issues.

 This course explores the burgeoning expansion of mindfulness meditation by highlighting the current trends and applications of mindfulness in education.
 The course will review developmental, psychological, and pedagogical issues related to the teaching of mindfulness to children and adolescents.
 In addition, the methodological challenges in conducting research on, and the empirical evidence for, the effect of mindfulness practices on younger populations will be surveyed.